paysuper/paysuper-docs/content/docs/payments/customization.md

 ## Analytics Integration

-`PaySuper JS SDK`
+`Unlimint Game Services JS SDK`

-Nowadays we set up a Google Analytics data collection in a test mode inside PaySuper.
+Nowadays we set up a Google Analytics data collection in a test mode inside Unlimint Game Services.
 After the Beta testing, we'll release the [analytics integration](/docs/analytics-integration) to use with a customer's tracking ID.

 ***